kishanshukla-2307/kafka-streams-dedup-poc/README.md

 This is the lambda we have used.
 When the first record arrives for a window, the value of that record is used as the initial aggVal.
 For the subsequent records, we just ignore the records value and keep the same aggVal; as can be seen from the lambda exp.

 The *reduce* transform returns a Ktable.
 Ktable has a property of emitting records for downstream operators whenever the table is updated.
-This is to ensure the streaming application provides continuous fresh values (More can be read about this [here](https://kafka.apache.org/41/documentation/streams/developer-guide/dsl-api.html#controlling-emit-rate)).
+This is to ensure the streaming application provides continuous fresh values (More can be read about this [here](https://kafka.apache.org/41/documentation/streams/developer-guide/dsl-api.html#window-final-results) and [here](https://kafka.apache.org/41/documentation/streams/developer-guide/dsl-api.html#controlling-emit-rate)).
 But in our case, we want only one value to be emitted per window, which is enforced by the *suppress* operator.

 After suppress we just do some formatting and publish to the deduped topic.